The Deluge (novel): Plot

 Radzivill has to wait for Swedish troops before descending on Podlyasye.
-The Swedes have overrun Great Poland, Little Poland and have overcome Cracow.
+The Swedes have overrun Great Poland, Little Poland and have overcome Kraków.
 Prince Boguslav arrives at Kyedani and bolsters his cousin's morale as well as laying siege to Olenka who he falsely informs that Kmita is joining the Polish traitor, Radzeyovski, for gold and promising to deliver John II Casimir, taking refuge in Silesia, to the Swedes.
 He also ensures he befriends Olenka's guardian, the sword-bearer of Rossyeni.
 A letter arrives from Sapyeha urging the Radzivills to break with Karl Gustav and seek forgiveness from King John Casimir but the Prince decides to march on Podlyasye.

 Andrei Kmita, now pretending to be a Catholic nobleman from Electoral Prussia, is disillusioned by the talk of the nobles who are now resigned to Swedish rule.
 He is forced to sell his horses to a Prussian commandant at Pryasnysh in return for a paper receipt which he can now use as his pass to get to Warsaw.
-News arrives of the fall of Cracow and the defeat of Charnyetski and, the closer Kmita gets to the capital, the more news he hears about the severe Swedish oppression under Wittemberg, the garrison commander and Radzeyovski, and the looting, particularly by Polish traitors which mostly goes unpunished.
+News arrives of the fall of Kraków and the defeat of Charnyetski and, the closer Kmita gets to the capital, the more news he hears about the severe Swedish oppression under Wittemberg, the garrison commander and Radzeyovski, and the looting, particularly by Polish traitors which mostly goes unpunished.
 Swedish and German plunderers near Sohachev besiege Pan Lushchevski, the starosta, at Strugi, his private estate.
 Kmita and his men come to his aid and beat them off.
 He finally leaves for Chenstohova (Częstochowa), filled with hope when the starosta's daughter, also called Olenka, tells him she will be faithful to her lover, also called Andrei.